 What does a personal assistant do?

-See our Personal Assistant Job Description template here.
+For a more detailed breakdown of the PA role, see our Personal Assistant Job Description template here.

 Top skills needed to be a PA